Alimir/wp-ulike/readme.txt

 }
 </code>

-= How To Get Posts Likes Number? =
+= How To Get Post Likes Number? =
-* Use this function on WP Loop:
+* Make use of the following function in WP Loop:
 <code>
 if (function_exists('wp_ulike_get_post_likes')):
 	echo wp_ulike_get_post_likes(get_the_ID());
 endif;
 </code>

-= How To Get Comments Likes Number? =
+= How To Get Comment Likes Number? =
-* Use the following function in your comments loop:
+* Make use of the following function in your comments loop:
 <code>
 if (function_exists('wp_ulike_get_comment_likes')):
 	echo wp_ulike_get_comment_likes(get_comment_ID());